-Starling Bank is the first UK bank set up by a woman.
+Starling is the first UK bank set up by a woman.
 Anne Boden, our founder, always had a clear vision: fast technology, fair service, and honest values — available through one app, anytime, anywhere.
 It’s a vision that we continue to strive for – and one that’s earned us multiple awards and recognition as a leader in digital banking.
 Since our journey began in 2014, we’ve grown to employ over 3,000 people across five offices in London, Cardiff, Dublin, Southampton, and Manchester.

 As a fully licensed UK bank with technology at our core, we’re redefining what a bank can be by delivering brilliant products through a cutting-edge platform.
 We have 3.5 million accounts, including 350,000 business accounts – and counting.